ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

 - Stop spending money running and maintaing data centers: focus on business growth and innovation instead
 - Go global in minutes: Easily dploy applications in multiple regoins around the world

-## Global Infrastructure
+##  2. <a name='GlobalInfrastructure'></a>Global Infrastructure
 - Region: geographical area with 2 or more AZs, isolated from other AWS regions
 - Availability Zone(AZ): One or more data centers that are physically separate and isolated from other AZs
-- Edge Location: Location with a cache of content that can be delivered at low latency to users - used by CloudFron
+- Edge Location: Location with a cache of content that can be delivered at low latency to users - used by CloudFront
 - Regional Edge Cache: Part of the CF network, larger caches that sit between AWS services and Edge Locations
 - Global Network: Highly available, low-latency private global network interconnectiong every data center, AZ, and AWS Region

-### Global Vs Regional Services
+###  2.1. <a name='GlobalVsRegionalServices'></a>Global Vs Regional Services
 - Global:
   - IAM
   - S3